VMS Flexy 5K Slow: Long open time CA glue!

 What's the shelf life of the glue?

-Opened bottle can last 6-8 months (often longer if you take good care of it), this depends on glue variant (thinner glues can be stored for longer) and storage conditions.
-Unopened bottle will be good for 12-18 months depending on glue type provided it's stored in a room temperature: around 20 °C, best temp. for storage is around 15 °C. Store in a dark place, avoid direct sunlight.
+Opened bottle can last 6-8 months (often longer if you take good care of it, tightly capped low storage temperature, darkness), this depends on glue variant (thinner glues can be stored for longer) and storage conditions.
+Unopened bottle will be good for 12-18 months depending on glue type, provided it's stored in a room temperature: around 18-20 °C, best temp. for storage is 5-15 °C. Store in a dark place, avoid direct sunlight.
+Can be stored in a fridge to extend shelf life but can't be frozen!

 My glue bottle contents seem low?